Shifi's Social Smarts Quiz

 SOCIAL SKILLS MADE SIMPLE.

-Learn the Social Skills and Emotion Management that will transform your relationships and discover the keys to a happy and emotionally healthy family.
+Learn the Social Skills and Emotion Management skills that will transform relationships and discover the keys to a happy and emotionally healthy marriage and family.

 33 videos, access to our Whatsapp Support group, and three 10-minute consultations